McCache/McCache-for-Python/docs/TESTING.md

 |`-s #`|Maximum cache storage.  |8388608|Bytes  |           |
 |`-p #`|Cache sync pulse.       |      5|Second |           |
 |`-w #`|Callback spike window.  |      0|Second |           |
-* The test script that is used to pound the cache can be viewed [here](https://github.com/McCache/McCache-for-Python/blob/main/tests/unit/start_mccache.py).
+* The test script that is used to stress the cache can be viewed [here](https://github.com/McCache/McCache-for-Python/blob/main/tests/unit/start_mccache.py).

 #### Container network latency
 The following was obtain by login into a container and `ping` the another.